 Rust-Oleum Heat Resistant Paint 750°C can be used on bare metal or slightly rusted surfaces and provides a heat resistant coating.
 Rust-Oleum HR protects up to a dry heat of 750°C and can be applied inside or in a sheltered outdoor environment.
 Perfect for engines, barbecues, vents and pipes - it’s available as an aluminium heat resistant coating or in black satin-matt.

-Blackfriar High Heat Resistant Paint is great for fire grates, barbecues, chimneys and radiators and can withstand heat up to 600°C and is ideal if you’re looking for a black heat resistant paint with a matt finish.
+Blackfriar High Heat Resistant Paint is great for fire grates, barbecues, chimneys and radiators and can withstand heat up to 600°C and is ideal if you’re looking for a water based, black heat resistant paint with a matt finish.

 An enamel heat resistant coating, Coo-Var Heat Resistant Satin Black can be used on surfaces that need to withstand heat up to 600°C and is ideal for areas that frequently get hot.
 It can be used as a single coat for hot pipes, radiators and fire surrounds.

-Another high quality heat resistant enamel paint is Teamac High Temperature Aluminium Paint.
+Another high-quality heat resistant enamel paint is Teamac High Temperature Aluminium Paint.
 Teamac can be used at temperatures up to 450°C and is applied with a brush or roller.
 The satin finish is ideal for metal and can also be used as a single coat on fire surrounds and hot pipes.